SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Conclusion.md

 ### Next Steps:

-* Contact us if you want to test a real production workload with Hyperscale (Citus) - https://www.citusdata.com/about/contact_us
+* Contact us if you want to test a real production workload with Hyperscale (Citus): https://www.citusdata.com/about/contact_us
-* To deploy Hyperscale Citus cluster in your own subscription to test a real workload:https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-hyperscale-portal
+* To deploy Hyperscale Citus cluster in your own subscription to test a real workload: https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-hyperscale-portal

 ### Additional references
 * Citus and pg_partman: Creating a scalable time series database on Postgres